Faraz-Iliaee/Faraz-Iliaee/README.md

 - 👋 Hi, I’m @Faraz-Iliaee
 - 👀 I’m interested in Chemometrics and Cheminformatics
-- 🌱 I’m currently learning Machine and Depp Learning Alghoritms
+- 🌱 I’m currently learning Machine and Deep Learning Algorithms
-- 📫 How to reach me at faraziliaee@gmail.com
+- 📫 You can reach me at faraziliaee@gmail.com

 <!---
 Faraz-Iliaee/Faraz-Iliaee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.